scriptcs-contrib/edge-scs/samples/README.md

-To run the sample first run the following command in the sample folder.
+To run the sample first run the following command in the samples folder.
 (Temporary)

 ```
 npm install edge